 The Automotive Service Technology program prepares you for a range of careers in automotive maintenance and repair.

 "Admissions to the Automotive Service Technology program is by application only.
-For admission requirements, and to print the online application form, please go to:
+For admission requirements, please go to: MT 129 and see the Department Chair.